loganpkg/spot/README.md

 ```m4
 translit(str, from_chars, to_chars)
 ```
-`translit` performs character-wise replace on `str` and pushes the result into the input.
-A mapping of `from_chars` to `to_chars` is internally created in order to perform the replacement.
+`translit` performs character-wise replacement on `str` and pushes the result into the input.
+A mapping of `from_chars` to `to_chars` is internally created to perform the replacement.
 Each specified character in `from_chars` is swapped to the corresponding character in `to_chars`.
 If `from_chars` is longer than `to_chars`, then the characters without partners will be deleted.